 - Phillip Mitchell of BASW Cymru – to access the commentary click here.

-Section 75 and schedule 12 Part 1 of the Act enables the English and Welsh Governments to downgrade almost all adult social care duties (including charging and hospital discharge duties).
+Section 15 and schedule 1 of the Act enables the English and Welsh Governments to downgrade almost all adult social care duties (including charging and hospital discharge duties).
 The Explanatory Notes to the Bill (at para 175) explain, the various duties to assess and meet eligible needs of adults and carers in the Care Act 2014 and adults, young people and carers in the Social Services and Well-being (Wales) Act 2014 (SSWWA) are downgraded to powers.

 A duty to meet needs will only arise in England if a failure to provide care and / or support would be a ‘breach of an individual’s human rights’.
 In Wales a duty only arises where a failure to do so would mean that the individual may be experiencing or at risk of abuse or neglect.